-Any of several highly poisonous snakes in the family Elapidae, including mambas, coral snakes, kraits, and true cobras.
+A cobra is any of several highly poisonous snakes in the family Elapidae, including mambas, coral snakes, kraits, and true cobras (genus Naja).
 It can expand its neck ribs to form a characteristic hood.
 Found primarily in Africa and Asia, cobras are the favorite of snake charmers and feed on rats, toads, and small birds.

 The king cobra (Ophiophagus hannah) reaches 5.5 m (18.5 ft) in length, and is the largest venomous snake in the world.
 The Indian cobra (Naja naja) with the spectacle-like markings on its hood, frequents houses at night to search for rats and is responsible for the deaths of several thousand people a year.
 Some African species have forward-facing fangs and can spit venom into a victim's eyes from more than 2 m (7 ft), causing temporary or permanent blindness.
 Farther east, in Malaya and Indonesia, the cobra is black in color, without the spectacle marks.
 In addition to the common cobra there is tropical Asia another species, the king cobra or hamadryads (Naja Hannah), which is the biggest poisonous snake in the world; it has been known to reach a length of over 18 ft.
 One of the African cobras has the habit of spitting its venom at the face of any person or animal that molests or alarms it.
 Unless very quickly washed out of the eyes with clean water, the venom can cause permanent injury.
 Dogs are sometimes blinded by these snakes.
 The 'asp', which the Egyptian queen Cleopatra used to commit suicide in 30 BC, was probably the Egyptian cobra, Naja haje.

 The cobra's hood